getcellm/cellm/README.md

 - `=Prompt(A1:D10, 0.7)` uses the selected range of cells as context, follows any instruction within the cells, and sets the temperature to 0.

 ## Why?
 My girlfriend was writing a systematic review paper.
 She had to compare 7.500 papers against inclusion and exclusion criterias.
-She did this manually because obviously she cares about scientific integrity, but it inspired me to make an AI tool to automate repetitive tasks for people who would rather avoid programming.
-The name is a combination of "Cell" and "LLM" and is pronounced _Sell 'em!_.
+She obviously did this manually because she cares about scientific integrity, but it inspired me to make an AI tool to automate repetitive tasks for people who would rather avoid programming.

 ## Use-cases
-- **Qualitative interview analysis**
+Copy your data into Excel and take advantage of the fact that you can create one prompt and then drag the cell to automatically adjust cell range.

+- **Free-form survery responses**
     ```excel
-    =Prompt(B2:B100, "Analyze the sentiment of each interview answer.
-Categorize as POSITIVE, NEGATIVE, NEUTRAL, or MIXED."
+    =Prompt(B2, "Analyse the survery response.
+Categorize as 'Product', 'Service', or 'Pricing' related or 'Other'."
     ```

 - **Prompt engineering and RAG tuning**
     ```excel
-    =Prompt(A1:F1), "Summarize this product review in one sentence.")
-    =Prompt(B1:F1), "Summarize this product review in one sentence.")
-    =Prompt(C1:F1), "Summarize this product review in one sentence.")
+    =Prompt(A1:F1, "Score relevancy to the user's question on a scale from 1-10 where 10 is most relevant.")
     ```
-    where the cell range contains different RAG results.
+    where rows will contain contains RAG results from different search parameters.

-- **Catogorize text**
+- **Internal Tooling**
     ```excel
-    =Prompt(A2:A100, "Categorize each customer comment as 'Product', 'Service', or 'Pricing' related.")
+    =Prompt(A1, "Categorize each customer email as 'Positive', 'Negative', or 'Other'")
     ```

 ## Dos and dont's